Best water filters for hard water: buyers guide

 A fine membrane - think of it like a tiny sieve.
 This catches things like rust flakes, sediment, microplastics and general murkiness from old pipes.

-Between the two, they remove or reduce chlorine (that swimming-pool vibe), rust and sediment, some metals, taste and odour problems and limescale forming minerals
+Between the two, they remove or reduce chlorine, rust and sediment, some metals, taste and odour problems and limescale forming minerals.

 Do they completely remove limescale?